 - A Quality Management Plan that outlines in detail the quality assurance responsibilities and activities.
 This Plan is derived from the performance measures included in this waiver.
 As part of FSSA's oversight authority for assuring participants' service plans (which include risk plans for identified health issues) are appropriate and effective, OMPP has selected several administrative authority and key health issues to monitor for individuals with disabilities.
 Monitoring is conducted to ensure issues are identified timely and addressed appropriately. - Ongoing and periodic reporting and analysis of data, including service utilization data, claims data, and reportable events.
-OMPP receives management reports from DDRS, Bureau of Disabilities Services (BDS), and the fiscal agent.
+OMPP receives management reports from DDRS, Bureau of Disabilities Services (BDS) (previously known as the Bureau of Developmental Disabilities Services or BDDS) (a bureau within DDRS), and the fiscal agent.
 These reports include: - o From BDS, the QA/QI contractor's quarterly management report, which contains aggregate data from complaints, incident reports, mortality reviews, and trend analysis; and - o From the fiscal agent, monthly and quarterly management reports. - Periodic inter-division meetings to discuss activities, issues, outcomes, and needs, and to jointly plan ongoing system improvements and remediation, when indicated.
 FSSA Management teams meet bi-weekly to review programs, recommend changes, and address programming concerns.
 The performance of contracting entities is reviewed, discussed, and addressed as needed during these meetings.
 Termination of a vendor contract is possible should the contractor be unable or unwilling to meet the expectations of the state.